niemopen/niem-naming-design-rules/ndr-feedback.md

 ## Questions

-- [ ] Add TODO for things to be updated later?
-Easier to find all the unfinished places vs text descriptions.
+- [x] Add TODO for things to be updated later?
+Easier to find all the unfinished places vs text descriptions.  **Doing this now**
-- [ ] Is Section 1.2.1 Definition of terms current?
+- [ ] Is Section 1.2.1 Definition of terms current? **Not even slightly current**
 - [ ] Does the `Constraint` vs `Interpretation` distinction add anything meaningful to rules?
-Simpler without it?
+Simpler without it? **Probably remove, decide later**
-- [ ] Style convention: Get rid of smart quotes and dashes?
-Avoid the mix of standard quotes and left/right quotes?
+- [x] Style convention: Get rid of smart quotes and dashes?
+Avoid the mix of standard quotes and left/right quotes? **Working on the dashes (markdown likes "-", not "–").
+Don't see any smart quotes - where are they?**
-- [ ] How do definitions work?
-Official is from the Definitions table at the top and then repeated in the text below?
+- [x] How do definitions work?
+Official is from the Definitions table at the top and then repeated in the text below? **That seems to be OASIS style**
-- [ ] Do we need a separate Conformance specification since the OASIS requires the NDR to have its own Conformance section?
+- [ ] Do we need a separate Conformance specification since the OASIS requires the NDR to have its own Conformance section? **Perhaps not.
+Also, *docs/template-README* suggests we may not be required to have a separate Conformance section before the appendices.**
   - No IEPD spec to conform to any more
 - [ ] Add something about when to use NIEM and when it might be overkill?
   - Maybe in section 3.1 (Machine-to-machine data specifications)?
   - When you want to build multiple message specifications (leverage commonalities of an existing data model), already use NIEM or have exchange partners using NIEM, etc.
-- [ ] Move `@context` to the top of JSON messages to align more closely with the position of XML namespace prefixes?
+- [x] Move `@context` to the top of JSON messages to align more closely with the position of XML namespace prefixes? **Yes, TODO**
 - [ ] Status of external standards in CMF?
 Needs to be resolved before publishing NDR or CMF.
 - [ ] Aren't CMF field names ending in "Of" missing a property or representation term? (e.g., SubPropertyOf, ListOf)